-You should also cook with extra virgin olive oil or organic cold-pressed coconut oil whenever possible.
+Whether you’re cooking with tofu, meat or veggies, try and use extra virgin olive oil or organic cold-pressed coconut oil whenever possible.
 Tasty, nutritious, and great for your hair.

 While caffeine is actually a great hair growth stimulant when applied topically, it isn’t so good for those of us with hormone problems; specifically, those of us with low or heightened levels of cortisol.